 2nd Class (kupe - coupé)

 The next option is a 2nd class cabin, or kupe.
 These compartments accommodate four people, with two lower and two upper bunks and a table.
 Kupe cabins can be locked from the inside and have luggage storage space above the door.
 It’s worth knowing that some trains offer ‘female only’ or ‘male only’ cabins.
+Learn more about this train class in the article.

 3rd Class (Platzkart - shared open compartment)